Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Seat depth range works for many sitting styles Less transformational than the swivel/slide systems
+Seat depth works for several sitting styles Less dramatic than the rotate/slide systems

 Koinor Sofa Francis